Learn to Hunt

 Orangespots reach about an inch long by the end of their first year of life and grow to about 2-inches in the second year.
-Growth continues at about one inch each year for the first 4 years.
+Growth continues at about one inch each year for the first four years.
 Adults mature at about 2-inches long and fish longer than 4-inches are very rare in Iowa.